Locally loop algebras and locally affine Lie algebras: LEALAs of nullity

-We now prove that $\mathcal B$ is invariant.
-It is enough to consider the case involving some elements in $T'$.
-Since $T'$ is an abelian subalgebra, the case involving three elements in $T'$ is clear.
+\begin{claim} $\mathcal B$ is invariant. \end{claim} \proof It is sufficient to consider the case that involves some elements in $\frak h^c$.
+Since $\frak h^c$ is an abelian subalgebra, the case that involves three elements in $\frak h^c$ is clear.